JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *0.5 hours* redo lock rotation keys as it was wrong before and I hadn't uploaded it to newgrounds
  - *3 hours* writing up shape match data analysis functions

+### 27 jan 2022

+ - *0.5 hours* Weekly meeting
+ - *1 hour* adding additional data to experiment
+   - count use of w and use of swipe

 TODO:
  1. Advertise Experiment
  2. Data Analysis